LeBarbouze/tunacell/README.md

 through each point.
 Although it might give you an in-depth, logical introduction to tunacell, it might be tedious as a first approach.

-The second, pragmatic option is to run **sequentially** the scripts in the ``scripts`` folder.
-In a terminal:
+The second, pragmatic option is to run **sequentially** the scripts in the ``scripts`` folder as it is done in the full-demo recipe in Makefile.
+Just change the ``--time .5`` option to interactive mode by adding ``-i``:

     cd <your-location-for-tunacell-repo>/scripts
-    python simurun.py  # creates by default the simutest experiment python tutorial.py
+    tunasimu -s 42  # makes the simutest numerically simulated experiment python tutorial.py -i
-    python plotting-samples.py
-    python univariate-analysis.py
-    python univariate-analysis-2.py
-    python bivariate-analysis.py
+	...

 Once you've run, read, and understood the bits of code in these files, consider yourself as a tunacell expert.